ioryioryzhan/feathers-examples/AzureTheme/README.md

 ## Preview

-The Azure Theme is used in the [Display Object Explorer](http://flashtoolbox.com/foxhole-starling/examples/display-object-explorer/) example.
+The Azure Theme is used in the [Layout Explorer](http://flashtoolbox.com/foxhole-starling/examples/layout-explorer/) example.